n48calculator/n48calc/README.md

 In the near future, there will be some LIVE sessions for Q&A and for additional Feature demonstrations.

-The demo videos can be found "**pinned**" to the TOP of these page links.
+The demo videos can be found "**pinned**" to the TOP of following Calculator Development team personal page links.

 ### X (formally Twitter)
 > <a href='https://x.com/captdanosara' target='_blank'>captdanosara</a>